jongwu/arm64-os/README.md

 # arm64-os
-this is a small os running on arm64 just for study.
+this is a small os running on arm64.